labhracorgi/mri_sort_filter_convert/README.md

 Finally, the data should be sorted similarly to BIDS (http://bids.neuroimaging.io/) with a structure as:
 ".../study/subject_ID/series_X/*.dcm"

-If the files are structured as illustrated, then it this "filter.py" should be usable if the identification "keys" are renamed to match the local naming convention.
+If the files are structured as illustrated then "filter.py" should be usable if also the identification "keys" are renamed to match the local naming convention.